Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Discussion

 Finally, we discuss alternate explanations for the cryogenic non-idealities.
 Prior works have suggested that direct tunneling from the emitter to the collector is a possible origin of non-idealities in devices with narrow base widths $\sim 10$ $nm$ \cite{Rucker2017,Davidovic2017}.
 However, non-ideal cryogenic transconductance has been observed in first-generation SiGe HBTs with base widths on the order of $100$ nm \cite{Richey1996, Ying2018} for which the direct tunneling current is expected to be negligible.
-Further, non-idealities observed in the hole current cannot be explained by direct tunneling as the hole potential barrier terminates at the poly-Si emitter contact, which is hundreds of nanometers away from the base-emitter junction.
-Lastly, abrupt changes in the slope of I-V characteristics have been attributed to a switch from trap-assisted transport to a tunneling or quasiballistic mechanism \cite{Ying2018,Davidovic2017}.
-However, similar trends are observed in p-n diodes \cite{Shah2003,schenk2006,Borblik2005} for which direct tunneling or quasiballistic transport is not relevant, and the possibility of a similar mechanism occurring in SiGe HBTs has not been excluded.
+Other reported evidence for a transition from trap-assisted transport to a tunneling or quasiballistic mechanism is the change in slope of the collector I-V characteristics \cite{Ying2018,Davidovic2017}.
+However, similar trends are observed in the forward regime of Schottky diodes \cite{Tung1992,ewing2007} for which direct tunneling or quasiballistic transport is not relevant, and the possibility of a similar mechanism occurring in SiGe HBTs has not been excluded.